Skip to content

 WeCom✅ CompleteWeb-configured Bot ID / Secret flow

-Weixin / WeChat✅ CompleteWeb-configured account/login flow
+Weixin / WeChat✅ CompleteWeb-configured account/login flow (direct chats only)

 Configuration